AdyGCode/SaaS-BED-Notes/Session-13/S13-MongoDB-8.md

 When you have done this, you should stop and start Apache, if you are using Laragon.

+> You MUST rename the xDebug and MongoDB extensions.
+For example: > `extension=php_mongodb`

+> ## ⚠️ Make sure you have the CORRECT version of the files for YOUR version of PHP!

 ### Create Laravel App

-Before we create the shell of the application, let's do a check if the laravel installer or any of the required packages need updating:
+Before we create the shell of the application, let's do a check if the Laravel installer or any of the required packages need updating:

 ```shell
 composer global require laravel/installer